August 2019: Tax treaty between Cabo Verde and Angola signed

 December 2018: State Budget Law for 2019 published

-Law no. 44/IX/2018, of 31 December, which approves the State Budget for 2019, effective as from 1 January 2019, has been published..
-We summarize as follows the main amendments to the Cabo Verde tax law:
+Law no. 44/IX/2018, of 31 December, which approves the State Budget for 2019, effective as of 1 January 2019, has been published.
+We summarise, as follows, the main amendments to the Cabo Verde tax law:

 Tax Benefits Code

-Within the context of the International Business (IBC) Center special tax regime, it was increased the job creation requirement, from five to ten jobs in the case of companies licensed in the International Industrial Center (ICI) and International Trade Center (ITC) and from two to four in the case of companies licensed in the International Service Center (ISC).
+Within the context of the IBC special tax regime, the job creation requirement was increased from five to ten jobs in the case of companies licensed in the International Industrial Centre (ICI) and International Trade Centre (ITC) and from two to four jobs in the case of companies licensed in the International Service Centre (ISC).

-The remainder CIT benefits to the income resulting from activities carried out with other entities licensed and operating in the IBC, as well as with non-resident entities, have remained in force.
+The remaining CIT benefits to the income resulting from activities carried out with other entities licensed and operating in the IBC, as well as with non-resident entities, have remained in force.

-Regarding transfer pricing, autonomous taxation, assessment and payment rules, the general rules provided for in the CIT Code shall apply.
-This rule was not previously foreseen in the IBC regime.
+Regarding transfer pricing, autonomous taxation, assessment, and payment rules, the general rules provided for in the CIT Code shall apply.
+These rules were not previously foreseen in the IBC regime.

-It was introduced a special regime for the assessment of the taxable profit applicable to maritime transport activities (tonnage tax).
+A special regime was introduced for the assessment of the taxable profit applicable to maritime transport activities (tonnage tax).
 The taxable profit shall be determined by applying the following daily amounts to each eligible ship or vessel: